 Once trust is broken, rebuilding it isn’t just hard.

-Even if an abusive partner genuinely begins to change, they’re not automatically entitled to trust, forgiveness, or closeness.
+Even if an abusive partner genuinely apologizes and does the work, they’re not automatically entitled to trust, forgiveness, or closeness.

-Going to one therapy session and being on better behavior for a few weeks doesn’t prove change.
+Going to one therapy session and being on better behavior for a couple weeks doesn’t prove change.

 Victor is right to be skeptical.